mue/mue/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Request a feature
-about: Request things to be added to mue
+about: Request something to be implemented in the extension
 title: "[Feature Request]"
 labels: enhancement
 assignees: ''